 A: People with depression diagnose may need proper treatment for the rest of their lives.
 Should they choose traditional medicine, treatment plans with antidepressants and psychotherapy may be the best choice.

-Sometimes, people only need to take antidepressants for a depression episode for several months or years.
-If so, they will be able to get off antidepressants.
-The risk for reoccurrence of depression if very high and 50% of the patients deal with it after they stop their treatment.
+Sometimes, people only need to take antidepressants for a depression episode for few months, If so, they will be able to get off antidepressants.
+The risk for recurrence of depression if very high and 50% of the patients deal with it after they stop their treatment.
 It’s a chronic condition, and the patient will be on/off the antidepressants for the rest of his life.

 A: As long as you’re stopping your antidepressants under doctor’s supervision, slowly, you shouldn’t worry for your life.
 Most of the time, the withdrawal symptoms are mild, even if the patient has been using medication for many years.